Lisbon to Sagres – Cycling along the Atlantic Coast

 Day 8: End of program

-OPTIONAL - extra night/s available / or – It´s possible to link the Lisbon /Sagres program with Algarve Coast line program, when clients reach Sagres can continue, if they have time available )
+OPTIONAL - extra night/s available.
+It is possible to link the Lisbon /Sagres program with Algarve Coast line program, when you reach Sagres you can continue, if you have time available )

 Please note: All cycling distances stated above are approximate only.